Synthesable differentiation-invariant subspaces: De Branges theory

 The prime examples of de Branges spaces are Paley--Wiener spaces $\mathcal{P}W_a$, $a>0$.
 Recall that $\mathcal{P}W_a$ is the space of all entire functions of exponential type at most $a$ whose restriction to $\mathbb{R}$ belong to $L^2(\mathbb{R})$ (with the norm inherited from $L^2(\mathbb{R})$).
 Equivalently, $\mathcal{P}W_a$ is the Fourier image of $L^2(-a,a)$.

 It is clear that the spaces $\mathcal{P}W_a$ are ordered by inclusion (with equality of norms).
-This is a property of general de Branges spaces also.
-Namely, any de Branges space generates a chain of its de Branges subspaces
+One of the main results of de Branges theory says that this property is true for general de Branges spaces.
+For a de Branges space $\he$ consider the set of all its de Branges subspaces